kmclaugh/tiller-vinaudit-simple/README.md

 _This simple script is designed for intermediate users and includes only lightweight error checking.
 We hope it meets your needs out of the box, but further tweaks may be required to get it working in your environment.
-As a one-off Tiller-Labs release, Tiller offers no warranties or support for this solution._

 ## Setting Up Your Project